stffrdhrn/stffrdhrn.github.io/_posts/2023-02-19-or1k-fpu-port.md

 In order to compile applications like *Application B* a separate compiler toolchain is needed.
-For highly configurable embredded system CPU's like ARM, RISC-V there are multiple toolchains available for build software for the different CPU configurations.
-Usually there will be one toolchain for soft float and one for hard float support, see below the example from the [arm toolchain download](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) page.
+For highly configurable embredded system CPU's like ARM, RISC-V there are multiple toolchains available for building software for the different CPU configurations.
+Usually there will be one toolchain for soft float and one for hard float support, see the below example from the [arm toolchain download](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) page.

 ![Floating Point Toolchains](/content/2023/2023-04-25-arm-toolchains.png)

+To support hardware floating point in the OS it means that multiple user land programs can transparently use the FPU.
+This requires updates to the kernel and the runtime libries; we need to:

+ - Make the kernel save and restore process FPU state during context switches
+ - Make the kernel handle FPU exceptions and deliver signals to user land
+ - Teach GLIBC how to setup FPU rounding mode
+ - Teach GLIBC how to translate FPU exceptions
+ - Tell GCC and GLIBC soft float about our FPU quirks

 ## Fixing Architecture Issues